Skip to navigation Skip to content

 • there is doubt about the reason the young person is unable to live at home

 Note: use of an Intervention Order as third-party evidence is to be assessed on a case-by-case basis.
 The source of this information is independent.
 However, the order alone may not provide enough detail to determine all relevant circumstances.
-For example, whether or not there is continuous support.
+For example, whether there is continuous support.
 If the Service Officer determines more information is required, obtain further third-party evidence.

 Encourage the customer to upload the completed forms electronically.
 Reply paid envelopes can also be provided.